How to Deploy GroundGrabba Pro I and Pro II

 NO, they will not!

-If you hit a rock or underground obstruction just do what you’d do if hammering a stake… move it!
+If you hit a rock or underground obstruction, simply do what you'd do with a stubborn tent peg—relocate slightly and try again.

 Hard Grounds